Treatment for pigmentation

 After the treatment

-It is important to protect the skin from the sun during the healing process and afterward to prevent new pigmentation changes.
+It is important to protect the skin from the sun during the healing process and afterwards to prevent new pigmentation changes.

 After the treatment, it is advisable to exfoliate the area to promote the rapid ascent of the broken pigment to the surface of the skin and facilitate its shedding.